postcodeservice/postcode-magento2/README.md

 The functionality for Germany is similar to that for Belgium.
 Please refer to the preceding example for a demonstration of its operation.

+### For France Postcodes

+The functionality for France is similar to that for Belgium and Germany.
+Please refer to the preceding example for a demonstration of its operation.

 ## Further documentation